The Topics We Cover

 The tool is the preliminary stage to the LinkedIn Sales Navigator and is linked within the tool.

-Where to find the SSI?
+Where to Find the SSI Score

 1. Out of the Sales Navigator under "Admin" > "User Reporting"